-Computers are everywhere in today's society.
+Computers are everywhere today.
 The infrastructures of so many elements of our everyday lives are increasingly dependent on computers and digital communication.
 Understanding the foundations of this technology and what it can do helps control and shape the processes of modern society.